Skip to main content

 print(await r.stdout_str())

-# List collections in a database
+# List the entities under a database (database.json, collections/, views/)

 r = await ws.execute("ls /mongodb/sample_mflix/")